The Complete Spring House Cleaning Checklist

 - Wash table linens and chair cushions.

 Like other areas of the home, bedrooms can become zones for clutter and odors.
+And they need serious home organizing.
 Freshen up your sleeping quarters and keep closets tidy so you don’t dread opening them.

 - Sprinkle mattresses with baking soda to remove stale smells.
 Vacuum with crevice tool.
 Disinfect.